yashy3nugu/Sort-By-Face/README.md

 # Instructions
 - Put the directory where the folders are located into the project folder.
 - Run `python embedder.py -src /path/to/images`.
+Any non image file extensions are safely ignored.
 This command utilizes all the cores in the system for parallel processing.
 - In case you want to reduce the number of parallel processes, run `python embedder.py -src /path/to/images --processes number-of-processes`.
 - The above command then calculates all the embeddings for the faces in the pictures.
 NOTE: It takes a significant amount of time for large directories.
 - The embeddings are saved in a pickle file called `embeddings.pickle`.